-About a half of those moving toward fully transparent medical records choose first to 'pilot' OpenNotes at the institutional level, or within specific departments.
+About a half of those moving toward fully transparent medical records choose first to 'pilot' open notes at the institutional level, or within specific departments.
 Our experience to date is that pilot programs have almost invariably yielded positive results and provide data that instill confidence and set the stage for broader implementation.

 Which departments or settings will share notes?
-Some systems, institutions, or practices implement OpenNotes in all clinical settings at the same time.
+Some systems, institutions, or practices implement open notes in all clinical settings at the same time.
 Others have felt more comfortable starting in one area, such as primary care, and gradually adding specialties, emergency medicine and inpatient notes over time.

-We recommend either implementing OpenNotes either across the board as a matter of policy, or with a clinician "optout" policy.
-Our experience is that both approaches work well and can be reassuring to clinicians.
-We also know that some institutions have implemented with a requirement for clinicians to "opt-in" to note sharing at the clinician or patient level.
+We recommend either implementing open notes across the board as a matter of policy, or with a health professional "opt-out" policy.
+Our experience is that both approaches work well and can be reassuring to health professionals.
+We also know that some institutions have implemented with a requirement for health professionals to "opt-in" to note sharing at the clinician or patient level.
 This can create a frustrating patient experience, and it can take months or even years before the benefits of note sharing are recognized.
 Therefore, it is important to consider carefully both an "opt-out or "opt-in" process.
 Decide also how your institution will grant permission to those wanting to opt out.
 For example, at BIDMC, a clinician wishing to do so needs explicit permission from the department head.

-You can read more about specific recommendations in pediatric and adolescent medicine, mental health settings, and for caregivers.
+You can read more about specific recommendations in pediatric and adolescent medicine, mental health settings, and for caregivers on opennotes.org (For Professionals/Tools & Resources).

-Which clinicians will share their notes?
-We believe patients can benefit from reading notes written by most clinicians involved in their care.
-It's important to consider if you'll open only doctors' notes, or open notes more broadly by including nurses, nurse practitioners, case managers, social workers, physician assistants, occupational and physical therapists, clinical pharmacists, dieticians, or others who write notes.
-You may also need to think about processes for sharing notes written by fellows, by residents, by medical and nursing students, and other trainees.
+Which health care professionals will share their notes?
+We believe patients can benefit from reading notes written by most health professionals involved in their care.
+It's important to consider if you'll open only doctors' notes, or open notes more broadly, by including nurses, nurse practitioners, case managers, social workers, physician assistants, occupational and physical therapists, clinical pharmacists, dieticians, or others who write notes.
+You may also need to think about processes for sharing notes written by fellows, residents, medical and nursing students, and other trainees.